poonchuanan/tp/docs/UserGuide.md

 ### Delete command has invalid description

-If delete command is followed by any other combinations of letters/symbols other than "all/", the following error will be shown.
+* Delete command is followed by any other combinations of letters/symbols other than "all/".

-* delete abc
+> `delete abc`
 ```
 ====================================================================================
 Index is not a number!